mbrownnycnyc/rhce/rhce.md

 5. adjust ansible.cfg to use private key

-## place private keys on the controller system
+## place private keys for inventory hosts on the controller system

 1. locate the current keys that vagrant client uses
 ```